+Quantified Objective: # TBD

-Timeframe: Develop Regulatory Incentive (Mid-Term); Implement Family
+Timeframe: Develop Regulatory Incentive (Mid-Term); Implement

-Friendly Design Guidelines (Ongoing)
+Family Friendly Design Guidelines (Ongoing)

+Responsible Party: Community Planning and Building Department

+Funding Source: General Fund

-Promote multifamily housing designs to attract households with children and larger multi-generational households by encouraging developers to include unit mixes with higher bedroom counts (including four-bedroom units) as well as other family friendly features and on-site amenities, such as usable outdoor open space for multigenerational use, and multipurpose rooms that can be used for after-school homework clubs, computer, art, or other resident activities.
+Promote multifamily housing designs to attract households with children and larger Promote multi-family housing designs and unit mix to attract multigenerational multi-generational households by encouraging developers to include housing features and more bedrooms-unit mixes with higher bedroom counts (including four-bedroom units),-as well as other family friendly features and on-site amenities, such as usable outdoor open space for multigenerational use, and multipurpose rooms that can be used for after-school homework clubs, computer, art, or other resident activities.
 To boost the number of families with children residing in the village and to address potential displacement of households with four or more persons, the City will research options to expand regulatory incentives to encourage the development of larger units.